November 15, 2024

 Skiing on Mount Donna Buang, 1929

-Nevertheless, the project’s backers were persistent, and raised funds to improve both the road, and the ski slope.
+Despite these drawbacks, the project’s backers were persistent and raised funds to improve both the road, and the slope.

-The road to the summit was still impassable at times, but a large carpark was built just below, at a spot called ‘Ten Mile Turntable’, and a short walking track cleared to the ski run.
+The road to the summit was still impassable at times, but a large carpark was built just below, at a spot called ‘Ten Mile Turntable’.
+A short walking track connected this to the ski run.

 Now properly set up, the mountain surged in popularity.